 To determine whether a heart attack has occurred, an electrocardiogram (ECG) and blood test are carried out.
 If a myocardial infarction is confirmed, analysis of the ECG will lead to two possible diagnoses: ST-elevation myocardial infarction (STEMI) or non-ST elevation myocardial infarction (nSTEMI).
 This distinction is important since the guidelines vary for the management of these conditions.

 Here we look at data from the Myocardial Ischaemia National Audit Project to understand whether heart attack patients are receiving the recommended treatment within the time-frames set out in the NICE Quality Standards.
 We also use data from the National Audit of Cardiac Rehabilitation to look at uptake of cardiac rehabilitation services.

 Patients with nSTEMI (who lack the ST elevation on an ECG that is demonstrative of a complete occlusion of a coronary artery) generally do not require urgent reperfusion therapy.
 With adequate monitoring and drug treatments their symptoms often improve.
 However, the NICE quality standard states that all patients with nSTEMI should have diagnostic coronary angiography within 72 hours of first admission to hospital, in order to gauge the extent of coronary disease.
 Follow-on PCI can be performed at the time of the angiogram, if necessary.

 Recorded delays from admission to angiography for nSTEMI patients have not improved over time in England, Wales and Northern Ireland.
-In 2017/18, 19% of patients with nSTEMI who underwent angiography did so within 24 hours, 57% within 72 hours and 70% within 96 hours.
-This compares to 21% within 24 hours, 55% within 72 hours and 67% within 96 hours in 2010/11.
-This demonstrates an area for significant quality improvement.
+In 2019/20, 55% of patients with nSTEMI who underwent angiography did so within 72 hours, the same proportion of patients as in 2010/11.
+This demonstrates an area for significant quality improvement, although there is considerable variation between hospitals.

 Recognising the need to improve this aspect of care, NHS England introduced a Best Practice Tariff metric, through which participating hospitals receive a higher reimbursement where at least 60% of all nSTEMI patients receive angiography within 72 hours.